awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-minimum-s3-permissions.md

 # About minimum S3 Bucket permissions for SSM Agent<a name="ssm-agent-minimum-s3-permissions"></a>

-This topic provides information about the Amazon Simple Storage Service \(Amazon S3\) buckets that SSM Agent might need to access to in order to perform Systems Manager operations\.
-These buckets are publicly accessible, but in some cases, you might need to provide explicit permission in an EC2 instance profile for Systems Manager, or in a service role for instances in a hybrid environment\.
+SSM Agent might need to access Amazon Simple Storage Service \(Amazon S3\) buckets in order to perform Systems Manager operations\.
+These buckets are publicly accessible\.
+However, in some cases, you might need to provide explicit permission in an Amazon Elastic Compute Cloud \(Amazon EC2\) instance profile for Systems Manager, or in a service role for instances in a hybrid environment\.
 Most commonly, you must grant these permissions if you are using a private VPC endpoint in your Systems Manager operations\.
 Otherwise, your resources can't access these public buckets\.

-To grant access to these buckets, you create a custom S3 permissions policy, and then attach it to your instance profile \(for EC2 instances\) or your service role \(for on\-premises servers and virtual machines \(VMs\) in a hybrid environment\.
+To grant access to these buckets, you create a custom S3 permissions policy, and then attach it to your instance profile \(for EC2 instances\) or your service role \(for on\-premises servers and virtual machines\) in a hybrid environment\.

 For SSM Agent updates, if the instance profile does not provide permissions to these buckets, the SSM Agent makes an HTTP call to download the update\.